Tenevil: Academic study

 Tenevil's proposed writing system, while innovative, did not gain widespread acceptance.
 The lack of adoption can be attributed to local Chukchi efforts to resist Russification, which encompassed both cultural and linguistic aspects.
 Consequently, those among the Chukchi community who were inclined towards adopting a writing system predominantly chose the Cyrillic script over Tenevil's system.

 The emergence of the Tenevil Script is particularly remarkable given the rarity of isolate scripts.
-Tenevil's accomplishments provided invaluable insights to the field of linguistics, shedding light on the potential origins and evolutionary paths of written languages.
-Moreover, his script stands as the northernmost instance of a language crafting its own orthography, making it a significant point of interest in linguistic studies.
+Tenevil's accomplishments provided insights to the field of linguistics, shedding light on the possible origins and evolutionary paths of written languages.
+Moreover, his script stands as the northernmost instance of a language crafting its own orthography, making it a point of interest in linguistic studies.